Rex Richardson: Grow Long Beach Initiative

-On August 22, 2025, Richardson hosted a fireside chat and was joined on stage by the founders of Orbital Operations a space and defense technology company developing a high thrust space vehicle that will be stationed in orbit for satellite defense; to announce they selected Long Beach for their headquarters and advanced manufacturing facilities.

-"Roadmap to Downtown Recovery" Initiative
+"Roadmap to Downtown Recovery" initiative

 On November 14, 2023, Richardson released a comprehensive three-phase plan to address public safety concerns in downtown Long Beach.
 The purpose of the initiative is to combat serious public safety issues facing downtown Long Beach, including trespassing, drug dealing and lewd behavior.
 The initiative places a strong emphasis on mental health issues.
-More specifically, the initiative includes the creation of the Neighborhood Safety Bike Team, increased patrol officers in downtown Long Beach, specialized drugs officers directed toward areas with high crime rates, and the establishment of enhanced Quality of life officers.
+More specifically, the initiative includes the creation of the Neighborhood Safety Bike Team, increased patrol officers in downtown Long Beach, specialized drugs officers directed toward areas with high crime rates, and the establishment of enhanced "Quality of life officers".

 West Side Promise

-The West Side Promise was introduced by Richardson in his 2024 budget reveal, in which he proposed a 10-year investment plan to identify ways to improve West Long Beach's housing supply and economy, while maintaining climate resiliency.
-West Long Beach has experienced some significant hardships in recent years, including a lack of basic necessities like banks, full-service grocery stores, and pharmacies.
-West Long Beach is also very close to Interstate 710 and the Port of Long Beach, which causes its residents to experience many health issues.
-In order to remedy these issues, Richardson's West Side Promise's plans to drive economic and equitable investments, increase open spaces, and work to decrease pollution in West Long Beach.